Node js event driven architecture

 Creating a User event and event handler in node js:

-While developing a node js application a developer can come across a situation where a very log task can be divided into multiple smaller tasks.
-If not done so, then the event look keeps waiting for a longer time and new requests may get timed out.
+While developing a node js application, a developer can come across a situation where a very log task can be divided into multiple smaller tasks.
+If not done so, then the event loop keeps waiting longer, and new requests may get timed out.
 The communication between tasks will be based on the event.
 There should be a way to listen to an event and emit an event.

 Node js provides the Events module.
 The following example shows how to register a callback for an event and emit an event.
 Here the event name is first.